Vamaka12/CSGO-Cheat/README.md

 # CSGO-Cheat

-# Most of this cheat functions stoped working
+# Most of this cheat functions stopped working

 # I made this cheat only for Educational purposes